So, what do content writers do?

 #10.
 Learn how Web 3 works

+Although many websites and platforms still use Web 2, it is important to add an understanding of Web 3 to what content writers do.
 The future of the internet — they call it.
 Web 3 is still in the early stages, and they said its potential is great.
 The best time to start figuring out how it will work is now.
-You don’t want to be a latecomer to the party when it starts.
+You don’t want to arrive when the party is almost over.

 #11.
 Build trust by being genuine